 Operational excellence is our first pillar in this strategy.
 We focus on reducing complexity, adjusting costs and simplifying our product offering through 80/20 initiatives ("80/20").
 80/20 is the practice of focusing on our largest and best opportunities (the "80") and eliminating complexity associated with less profitable opportunities (the "20").
-Implementation of 80/20, along with in-lining and market rate of demand replenishment initiatives and outsourcing initiatives for our "B" products across our businesses will improve our profitability.
+Implementation of 80/20 across our businesses, along with in-lining and market rate of demand replenishment initiatives, and outsourcing initiatives for our lower volume products provided to our customers to achieve our value proposition, will improve our profitability.
 Our next step in operational excellence is to concentrate on selling and marketing strategies, known as trade focus, to drive organic growth by developing new and innovative products which respond to our customers' needs to simplify their operations.

 Product innovation is our second strategic pillar where we focus on products with patent protection, developed internally or through acquired product lines.
 Innovation is centered on the allocation of new and existing resources to opportunities that we believe will produce sustainable returns.
 Our focus is on driving top line growth with new and innovative products.
-We are focused on those products and technologies that have relevance to the end-user and can be differentiated from our competition.
+We are focused on the development or acquisition of those products and technologies that we believe have relevance to the end-user and can be differentiated from our competition.
 We believe that development of these innovative products and technologies will support our objectives to produce sustainable returns for our shareholders.